 Standing for POST-Entry-Level Law Enforcement Test Battery, the PELLETB assessment is considered one of the most difficult police entry exams in the US.

 In this article, you will learn all you need to know to prepare and succeed, so you can take one step closer towards your dream career.
+To help with your preparation, we’ve also included PELLETB exam practice test questions and answers.

 What Is the PELLETB Test?